Flynn Reef, Great Barrier Reef

-This site hosts many smaller reefs including Coral Gardens, Gordon's Mooring, Ski Slope, Tennis Court and Tracey's Bommie, all of which are visited by day tours and overnight trips to the reef.
-It has mild currents but is overall manageable with depths ranging between 5 and 30 metres.
-Visibility is often good here and averages between 15 and 20 metres.
+Flynn Reef plays host to many smaller reefs including Coral Gardens, Gordon's Mooring, Ski Slope, Tennis Court and Tracey's Bommie, all of which are visited by day tours and overnight trips to the reef.
+It has mild currents but is overall manageable with depths ranging between 5 and 30m.
+Visibility is often good here and averages between 15-20m.

-It's a popular reef for novice divers and snorkellers alike due to its accessibility, visibility and protection from strong currents.
+You'll find a diverse choice of reef types within Flynn, from canyons and swim-throughs, to reef walls and reef flats, it's seemingly endless landscape provides a new experience with each dive or snorkel.
+Flynn Reef is a popular spot for novice divers and snorkellers due to its accessibility, visibility and protection from strong currents.
 The underwater scenery that awaits is amazing and is bound to make a lasting impression.

 Sea turtles

 There are six species of sea turtles that live in the Great Barrier Reef, and if you're lucky, you might get the chance to spot some of them when you visit Flynn Reef.
-Turtles are often spotted munching on coral or lazily swimming around the reefs.
+Turtles are often spotted munching on coral, having a day time snooze or lazily swimming around the reefs.
 If you do a night dive (for certified divers only) you may even get to spot them sleeping on the coral beds below!

 Clownfish

-Clownfish, also known as Ocellaris Clownfish, anemonefish or 'Nemo' are one of the funniest residents found on the reef!
-These small orange-and-white fellas live in family groups inside the safety of their host anemones, which act as both a shelter and protector in one.
+Clownfish, also known as Ocellaris Clownfish, anemonefish or 'Nemo' are one of the cutest and most popular residents found on the reef!
+These small orange-and-white fish live in family groups inside the safety of their host anemones, which act as both a shelter and protector in one.
 The stinging arms of the anemone keep the clownfish from harm and in return, they keep the anemone clean and tidy.
 You can spot clownfish by looking for anemones where small schools flit in and out of the safety of their home.

 Triggerfish